 Lucas Fabro was born in 1991.

-Combining these two passions of music and woodworking, he decided to move to Cremona, Italy, to pursue his studies in violin making at the I.P.I.A.L.L.
-Institute (Istituto Professionale Internazionale del Artigianato Liutario e del Legno, “Antonio Stradivari”).
+Combining these two passions of music and woodworking, he decided to pursue his studies in violin making at the I.P.I.A.L.L.
+“Antonio Stradivari”.

-He currently collaborates with Liuteria Tonewood, one of the leading suppliers of maple wood for instruments.
-With Liuteria Tonewood he has participated at Cremona Mondomusica and has visited the forests in Croatia to enhance his theoretical and practical knowledge of wood.
-Through this involvement with the company, he has a unique expertise on the whole process involved in the preparation of wood used in violin making, from the cutting of the tree to the moment the wood is dried.
-He applies this knowledge and techniques to expertly select the best wood to use for his instruments.
+He collaborates with Liuteria Tonewood, one of the leading suppliers of maple wood for instruments.
+He visited them in Croatia to enhance his theoretical and practical knowledge of wood, developing a unique expertise on the whole process involved in the preparation of wood used in violin making, from the cutting of the tree to the moment the wood is dried.
+He applies this knowledge and techniques to select the best wood to use for his instruments.

 He takes pride in understanding all the technical processes which go into creating a great violin.